Skip to main content

 1. ADEA AADSAS Application: All applicants must submit the AADSAS application.
 You do not need to send any of the following information directly to MUSC.

-• Official Dental Admission Test (DAT) Scores: Your official U.S. DAT scores must be less than five years old.
+• Official Dental Admission Test (DAT) scores: Your official U.S. DAT scores must be less than five years old.
 Canadian DAT scores are not accepted.
-It is recommended that you take the DAT early to allow ample time for official scores to be received or retesting if necessary.
+It is recommended that you take the DAT early to allow ample time for official scores to be received or retested if necessary.

-• Letters of Recommendation: A minimum of three individual letters of recommendation or one confidential committee letter are required.
-It is recommended that letters of recommendation come from those most familiar with the applicant (e.g., faculty, dentist, leader or mentor in a volunteer organization).
+• Letters of recommendation: A minimum of three individual letters of recommendation or one confidential committee letter are required.
+It is recommended that letters of recommendation come from those most familiar with the applicant (i.e., faculty member, dentist, leader or mentor in a volunteer organization).

-2. MUSC Application: All applicants must submit the MUSC Application.
+2. MUSC Supplemental Application: All applicants must submit the MUSC Supplemental Application.

 Both applications must be received in full before an application is marked complete and reviewed by the admissions committee.